 If you provide any of these benefits to employees you will need to consider whether that benefit results in an FBT liability.
 In some cases, you can use employee contributions to eliminate the FBT liability.
 We can assist you in making that determination.

 You are required to lodge an FBT return if the benefits you provide to employees result in an FBT liability.
-For the 2020 FBT year, this return must be lodged on or before 28 May 2020 if lodged via a tax agent or 21 May 2020 if lodging yourself.
+For the 2021 FBT year, this return must be lodged on or before 25 June 2021 if lodged electronically via a tax agent or 21 May 2020 if your agent lodges by paper [or you do it yourself].

 The ATO uses data from a variety of sources to identify businesses that may not be meeting their FBT obligations.
 Penalties and interest may apply where you fail to report fringe benefits provided to employees.